KungPhoo/ba67-basic/readme.md

 these 8 values from the 8 bytes of a monochrome character, one value must be greater than $ff.

+Pay attention: The color values are 0..15 - instead of the color values ìn `COLOR`, which are 1 based.

 Example:
 ```basic
 10 CHARDEF "$",24,36,32,112,32,98,92,0